AI Business TransformationBusiness Ops

 The CAIO’s Real Job: Why Your Chief AI Officer Should Be Your Enterprise’s Strategic Imagination Partner

 The Chief AI Officer is one of the newest roles in the C-suite and one of the most misunderstood.
-Most organizations wrote a job description that starts from the wrong place.
+Most organizations wrote a job description that sounds right but starts from the wrong place: build an AI strategy, evaluate and select AI tools, establish a center of excellence, manage pilots and deployments, report AI…

 13 min read